 a.
 Only the buyer may exchange stamped paper with a printed return address or other matter printed by the buyer.

 b.
 Stamped envelopes (mutilated no more than is necessary to remove contents): Postage value plus value of any added postage due to a price increase or for additional service.

 c.
 Unmutilated single and double stamped cards: 85% of postage value, plus full value of postage added.
 Unused double stamped cards printed for reply should not be separated but, if they are separated in error and the buyer presents both halves, the cards may be redeemed.
 Reply halves of double stamped cards returned to sender outside of the mail are not redeemable by the original buyer, even though the reply half received no postal service.

 d.
-Stamps affixed to commercial envelopes and postcards: 90% of postage value.
+Postage stamps (ordinary or precanceled when applicable) affixed to commercial envelopes and postcards: 90% of postage value.
 Envelopes and postcards must be in substantially whole condition and in lots of at least 50 of the same denomination and value.

 e.
 Unused precanceled stamps in full coils and in full sheets redeemed from precanceled permit holders: 90% of postage value.

 The stamps presented for exchange must be in substantially whole condition, with the denomination evident.
 If coils of stamps are partially stuck together and cannot be counted, the postmaster may accept the customer’s estimate of the number of stamps left in the coil and give equal quantities in exchange.